BonsaiDen/lithium/README.md

     If both the `encoder` and `decoder` arguments are present, messages will be passed to these functions when being send / received.

+    The `maxFrameSize` parameter will kill any connections that send a frame with more than `32768` bytes by default.

+    `delay` introduces an optional read *and* write delay for all connections.
+    Its specified in milliseconds, `250ms` will result in a total roundtrip of `500ms`.

     For example, in order to process and treat all messages as JSON objects pass